mtalaei/RCS/README.md

 2)	AIC for the model
 To compare model fit with different numbers of knots (3, 4, and 5 knots).
 The model with the lowest AIC value has the best fit and should be used.
 3)	P for a non-linear association
-It is the ultimate product of these codes, in which the evidence of a non-linear association is explored. <br>
+It is the ultimate product of these codes, in which the evidence of a non-linear association is explored. <br><br>
 The output Excel file is organised with exposure variables in columns and outcome variables in rows, in three blocks (column sets) corresponding to the three items explained above, all in a single sheet.
 For example, it currently has three hypothetical exposure variables (E1-E3) and 5 hypothetical outcome variables (O1-O5); therefore, the three blocks explained above will each have three columns, separated by an empty column.
 The section above titled “----->Run” needs to be adjusted to your needs.
 These changes should be identical across the three code blocks, except for the column letters for exposures.
 It means that the ‘if clauses’, exposure and outcome variable lists, etc., must be the same, but columns corresponding to exposures need to move forward (B C D, H I J, and N O P for three exposure variables).
 The ‘if clause’ must be defined even if none is necessary.
 In that case, you can use a covariate without missing as an indicator [e.g. !missing(age)].